 The AK Bridge Program delivers a unique educational opportunity for Registered Nurses to complete a Bachelor of Science in Nursing degree in Alaska.
-Courses are offered in 7-week modules via distance delivery and will start in the Fall 2018 semester.
+Courses are offered in 7-week modules via distance delivery and will start each Fall semester.

 Create a Pathway.
 The creation of our program addresses the ongoing nursing shortage and offers a new pathway for growing a sustainable nursing workforce in our State.

 Timely Response to Workforce Needs.
 The creation of APU’s AK Bridge Program is a timely response to the needs of Alaskans.
 Our program incorporates indigenous ways of knowing and seeks to prepare Registered Nurses to embrace their role as health and wellness advocates for Alaska Natives.